 |Forgetting to turn your phone on silent or vibrate in the movies or at a meeting||Movie theatre: no exception.
 Meeting: Vibrate is acceptable if expecting an important call or email but only if the phone is in your lap, pocket, or purse — not on the table.||In a meeting where others are aware (and better yet, mutually affected by the outcome) of your expected call or email or text, vibrate mode on the table is fine.|

-This Instagram video is one of the best social media parodies ever.
+This Instagram video is one of my favorite social media parodies.
 This is us.
 You know who you are.

 I don’t want to be always on.
 I want to be in the moment even when the moment is paused for a bathroom break.
 It’s part of the bigger picture: we need to silence our FOMO (Fear Of Missing Out).
 Multitasking is addictive because it produces dopamine.
 We instinctually want to multitask because the big DA is a powerful reward-based neurotransmitter.
 It’s what makes cocaine and methamphetamines such fun.
 We bathe in dopamine for that neurological reward and in order to supposedly maximize our experience of all the available technology.
 But digital stress on the brain from multitasking makes us perform worse.
 We really can’t handle more than two tasks at once.
 We really should focus on the main task at hand: each other.